 Golden Minerals Company owns the silver and gold Velardeña Properties located in Durango State, Mexico.
-The company suspended operations in June 2013 in response to the decline in precious metals prices, and used the operating down time to conduct extensive drilling, mine planning and analyses with the goal of restarting operations with a mine plan that will produce profitable operations.
-Golden announced in June 2014 that the company would resume mining activity in July 2014.
-Mining was restarted on July 1, 2014, ahead of schedule.
+The company suspended operations in June 2013 in response to the decline in precious metals prices, and used the operating down time to conduct extensive drilling, mine planning and analyses.
+Mining was restarted in July 2014 and milling in November 2014.
 Velardeña has been re-opened as a leaner and lower cost mine, with a number of significant changes from past operations:

 - Lower headcount – approximately 250 employees at year-end 2014, compared to approximately 500